-In February 2006, a provisional patent application was filed covering certain methods and classes of molecules that we expect to be the foundation of our product development and commercialization efforts with respect to human brain tumors that are subject to the CRADA.
-In February 2007, a PCT international patent covering all countries participating in the Patent Cooperation Treaty was filed in their countries and a similar patent was filed in the U.S. containing all claims in the provisional patent plus additional claims.
-Any patents resulting from these applications will be jointly owned by us and the U.S. Government.
-We will negotiate with the government on the terms of exclusive commercialization rights with respect to those patents.
-However, should we be unable to reach such an agreement, or should we be unable to reach such an agreement in the future pertaining to other technologies owned by the government or third parties, this could harm our businesses.
+Should we be unable to reach an agreement on patents shared with NIH, or should we be unable to reach such an agreement in the future pertaining to other technologies owned by the government or third parties, this could harm our businesses.
 Additionally, if those licenses terminate and we are unable to renew them, or must renew them only on unfavorable terms, such events could require us to cease providing products or services using such licensed technology and, therefore, would likely result in loss of revenue for our business.